Menstrie's history, environment and scenery

 - Menstrie Wood: We have saved it from development

-Today's Ochil Hills are composed of rocks from volcanoes active about 400 Million years ago.
+Today's Ochil Hills are composed of rock which was molten over 300 Million years ago.

 In Carboniferous times, about 350 - 300 Million years ago, Scotland lay on the Equator.
 The Midland Valley was alternately under shallow sea and muddy swamps.
 Tropical forests grew, fell and decayed forming coal measures interleaved with marine deposits.
 Movements deep under the Earth forced molten rock between sedimentary layers and, as it cooled, this magma hardened to form the Midland Valley Sill.
 Also about then, the ground to the North of the Ochil Fault rose as the Midland valley dropped.